-(2) Historic Preservation (16 U.S.C.
-470 et seq.).
+(2) Historic Preservation (54 U.S.C.
+300101 et seq.).

 - (a) As the various States, Territories, Tribes and municipalities have established historic preservation programs to protect historic properties within their jurisdiction, all work on properties identified as historic by the State, Territory, Tribe, or Municipality, as applicable, must comply with all applicable State, territorial, and tribal historic preservation laws and requirements and, for projects affecting locally designated historic landmarks or districts, local historic preservation ordinance and permit conditions. - (b) In addition, all work on properties listed on the National Register of Historic Places, or which the Grantee knows are eligible for such listing, must comply with "The Secretary of the Interior's Standards for Rehabilitation."
 Complete demolition of such properties would not meet the Standards and is prohibited. - (c) On site discoveries.
-If archaeological resources and/or human remains are discovered on the project site during construction, the recipient must comply with applicable State, tribal, or territory law, and/or local ordinance (e.g., State unmarked burial law). - (3) Noise (24 CFR Part 51, Subpart B Noise Abatement and Control).
+If archaeological resources and/or human remains are discovered on the project site during construction, the recipient must comply with applicable State, tribal, or territory law, and/or local ordinance (e.g., State unmarked burial law).

+NOTE: Balconies are allowed as per Notice CPD-16-19: Balcony Policy Under 24 CFR 51, Subpart B as it Applies to Parts 50 and 58 Regarding Building Facades Exposed to Noise.

+(3) Noise (24 CFR Part 51, Subpart B - Noise Abatement and Control).
 All activities and projects involving new construction shall be developed to ensure an interior noise level of 45 decibels (dB) or less.
-In this regard, and using the day-night average sound level (Ldn), sites not exceeding 65 dB of environmental noise are deemed to be acceptable; sites above 65 dB require sound attenuation in the building shell to 45 dB; and sites above 75 dB shall not have noise sensitive outdoor uses (e.g. picnic areas, tot lots, balconies or patios) situated in areas exposed to such noise levels. - (4) Airport Clear Zones (24 CFR Part 51, Subpart D Siting of HUD Assisted Projects in Runway Clear Zones at Civil Airports and Clear Zones and Accident Potential Zones at Military Airfields).
-No activities or projects shall be permitted within the "clear zones" or the "accident potential zones" of military airfields or the "runway protection zones" of civilian airports. - (5) Coastal Zone Management Act (16 U.S.C.
+In this regard, and using the day-night average sound level (Ldn), sites not exceeding 65 dB of environmental noise are deemed to be acceptable; sites above 65 dB require sound attenuation in the building shell to 45 dB; and sites above 75 dB shall not have noise sensitive outdoor uses (e.g. picnic areas, tot lots, balconies or patios) situated in areas exposed to such noise levels.

+- (4) Airport Clear Zones (24 CFR Part 51, Subpart D Siting of HUD Assisted Projects in Runway Clear Zones at Civil Airports and Clear Zones and Accident Potential Zones at Military Airfields).
+No activities or projects shall be permitted within the "airport clear zones" or the "accident potential zones" of military airfields or the "runway protection zones" of civilian airports. - (5) Coastal Zone Management Act (16 U.S.C.
 1451 et seq.).
 Activities and projects shall be consistent with the appropriate state coastal zone management plan.
 Plans are available from the local coastal zone management agency. - (6) Floodplains (Executive Order 11988; Flood Disaster Protection Act (42 U.S.C.
-4001-4128)).
-No new construction activities or projects shall be located in the mapped 500-year floodplain or in the 100-year floodplain according to FEMA's Flood Insurance Rate Maps (FIRM).
-Existing structures may be assisted in these areas, except for sites located in coastal high hazard areas (V Zones) or regulatory floodways, but must meet the following requirements: - (a) The existing structures must be flood-proofed or must have the lowest habitable floor and utilities elevated above both the 500-year floodplain and the 100-year floodplain. - (b) The project must have an early warning system and evacuation plan that includes evacuation routing to areas outside of the applicable floodplains. - (c) Project structures in the 100-year floodplain must obtain flood insurance under the National Flood Insurance Program.
-No activities or projects located within the 100-year floodplain may be assisted in a community that is not participating in or has been suspended from the National Flood Insurance Program.
+4001-4008);